-This bill aims to modify the compensation restrictions under the Workers' Compensation Law in Arkansas, specifically addressing the limits of compensation for both disability and permanent partial disability.
-It introduces new provisions that establish a maximum weekly benefit of seventy percent (70%) of the average weekly wage for employees injured on or after the effective date of the act, with a cap on annual benefits set at $120,000.
-Additionally, the bill revises the compensation rate for permanent partial disability, setting it at a maximum of seventy percent (70%) of the employee's average weekly wage for injuries occurring after the act's effective date, while maintaining a minimum weekly benefit of $20.
+The bill aims to modify the compensation restrictions under the Workers' Compensation Law in Arkansas, specifically addressing the limits of compensation for disabilities resulting from workplace injuries.
+It introduces new provisions that establish a maximum weekly benefit of seventy percent (70%) of the average weekly wage for employees injured on or after the effective date of the act, with a cap on annual benefits set at one hundred twenty thousand dollars ($120,000).
+Additionally, it revises the compensation rate for permanent partial disabilities, setting it at a maximum of seventy percent (70%) of the employee's average weekly wage for injuries occurring after the act's effective date, while maintaining a minimum benefit of twenty dollars per week.

-Furthermore, the bill clarifies that the new permanent partial disability rate will apply to scheduled permanent injuries, excluding those resulting in amputation or total loss of use of a member, which will instead be compensated at the employee's total disability rate.
+Furthermore, the bill clarifies that the new compensation rates will apply to scheduled permanent injuries, excluding those resulting in amputation or permanent total loss of use of a member, which will instead be compensated at the employee's total disability rate.
 The previous provisions that limited the application of these rates to injuries occurring after January 1, 1996, have been removed, allowing for broader applicability of the new compensation structure.

 Statutes affected: